-- Of the 23,000 Earth-Kind[®] participants since 2009 who completed the program evaluation, 34% indicated that they would adopt one or more water conservation practices, reducing their annual landscape water use by 14%. - This reduction in landscape water use results in a potential annual savings of 5,000 gallons per household and 40.7 million gallons for all participants who responded.
-The estimated water cost savings to these users as a whole is \$148,000 per year, based on average municipal water rates. - In addition, more than 10,000 participants anticipate a cost savings of \$193 per year, or \$1.9 million in total, associated with reducing their use of pesticides and fertilizers. - The ultimate societal benefits to Texas are protection of the environment and a more efficient use of scarce water resources.
+- Of the 28,000 Earth-Kind[®] participants since 2009 who completed the program evaluation, 34% indicated that they would adopt one or more water conservation practices, reducing their annual landscape water use by 13%. - This reduction in landscape water use results in a potential annual savings of 4,600 gallons per household and 43.8 million gallons for all participants who responded.
+The estimated water cost savings to these users as a whole is \$159,000 per year, based on average municipal water rates. - In addition, more than 12,500 participants anticipate a cost savings of \$193 per year, or \$2.3 million in total, associated with reducing their use of pesticides and fertilizers.

-Contact Jeff Hyde, Director Texas A&M AgriLife Extension Service Ph.
-979.862.3932 | Email: jeff.hyde@ag.tamu.edu
+Contact Office of the Director Texas A&M AgriLife Extension Service Ph.
+979.314.8200 | Email: extension@ag.tamu.edu